Key Takeaways

 • You might need to spend some time learning to use the app.

-Muse: Best for brainstorming and organizing thoughts
+Allume: Best for brainstorming and organizing thoughts

-If you're looking for a powerful alternative to Apple's Freeform for brainstorming, Muse might be the perfect choice.
+If you're looking for a powerful alternative to Apple's Freeform for brainstorming, Allume might be the perfect choice.
 This app is designed to help you capture ideas, visualize complex issues, and organize your thoughts in a fluid, intuitive way.

 Once you've written down your topic, you can create "cards" to represent different parts of it.
-Unlike traditional pen-and-paper mind mapping, Muse offers unlimited space on its virtual canvas, so you can expand your ideas without limitations.
+Unlike traditional pen-and-paper mind mapping, Allume offers unlimited space on its virtual canvas, so you can expand your ideas without limitations.
 You can easily rearrange your cards by dragging and dropping, and you can zoom in and out to see the big picture or focus on specific details.
-Muse makes it easy to maintain a clear, uncluttered view of your projects.
+Allume makes it easy to maintain a clear, uncluttered view of your projects.

-In addition, Muse lets you add images, sketches, PDFs, and even web snippets to your cards, so you can enrich your brainstorming sessions with a variety of content types.
+In addition, Allume lets you add images, sketches, PDFs, and even web snippets to your cards, so you can enrich your brainstorming sessions with a variety of content types.
 You can also link cards together to create associations between ideas, making your thought process more dynamic and interconnected.

 Pros